JordanSihombing/ZeroTierAuto/README.md

 ## Main Flow of Process

 ### Using Controller
-`clientStart.ps1`  → trigger on client if there is new session request `clientEnd.ps1`    → trigger on client if there is end session request `vmStart.ps1`      → trigger on VM if there is new session request `vmEnd.ps1`        → trigger on VM if there is end session request
+`clientStart.ps1`  → trigger on client if there is new session request <br />
+`clientEnd.ps1`    → trigger on client if there is end session request <br />
+`vmStart.ps1`      → trigger on VM if there is new session request <br />
+`vmEnd.ps1`        → trigger on VM if there is end session request <br />

 >[!NOTE]
 > API is not deployed yet